Musk's lawyer challenges Altman's credibility as OpenAI trial nears end

 OpenAI has said the organization is stronger as a for-profit entity, including the nonprofit that is now a shareholder of the corporation, and that Musk simply wanted control.

-In his closing argument in the Oakland, California, federal court, Musk's lawyer, Steven Molo, challenged Altman's credibility, citing testimony that he was seen as dishonest.
-He urged jurors to use their common sense.
+In his closing argument in the Oakland, California, federal court, Musk's lawyer Steven Molo said five witnesses, including Musk, former OpenAI board members and OpenAI's former chief scientist testified that Altman was a liar.

+He noted that when Altman was asked during cross-examination on Tuesday whether he was completely trustworthy and did not mislead people in business, Altman did not say yes unequivocally.

 "Sam Altman's credibility is directly at issue in this case," Molo said.
 "If you don't believe him, they cannot win."